Commanding keeper with great technique

 Ederson arrived at City on 1 July 2017 with a reputation as one of the brightest young goalkeeping prospects in world football.

-He’s fulfilled his early promise in Manchester, establishing himself as one of the best ‘keepers in England, winning two Premier League titles, two Carabao Cups, an FA Cup and the Community Shield in the process.
+He’s fulfilled his early promise in Manchester, establishing himself as one of the best ‘keepers in England, winning two Premier League titles, three Carabao Cups, an FA Cup and two Community Shields in the process.

 Born Ederson Santana de Moraes, he began his youth career in his native Brazil with São Paulo FC, before venturing into Europe aged 16 to sign with Benfica.